 - U.S. citizenship is required.

-- Scholars are selected based on expressed and demonstrated commitment to health policy, leadership, academic achievement, community involvement and long term career interest in health policy.
+- Scholars are selected based on expressed and demonstrated commitment to improvement of the U.S. health care system, as well as leadership, academic achievement, community involvement and long-term career interest in the fields of health policy, public health, heath administration and/or health management.

 - A resume detailing both professional and extracurricular activities.

-- Undergraduate and graduate registrar-issued transcripts (at least one full-time equivalent semester of graduate work in health management or health policy must appear on graduate transcript).
-All transcripts from all higher education institutions attended are required and must arrive by 5 pm ET Friday, April 14, 2017.
+- Undergraduate and graduate registrar-issued transcripts (at least one full-time equivalent semester of graduate work in health management or health policy must appear on the graduate transcript).
+All transcripts from all higher education institutions attended are required and must arrive by April 7, 2023, 5pm PT.

 - Two letters of nomination.
 One letter must be from a faculty member in your degree program.
 The second letter must be from a preceptor or employer.
 Both letters should be on letterhead, signed, and speak specifically to your qualifications for this scholarship.